ourcaldo/indexnowjs-maindev/free-trial-implementation-plan.md

 4. Backend: If trial=true:
    - Get user's original package pricing based on their currency (USD/IDR)
    - If user currency is USD: Convert to IDR using convertUsdToIdr() for Midtrans
-   - Create FULL PRICE charge transaction using token_id with save_card: true
+   - Create ZERO charge transaction using token_id with save_card: true
    - Charge response includes token_id (NOT saved_token_id)
    - Create Midtrans subscription with:
-     * amount: 0 (no additional charges during trial period)
+     * amount: FULL PRICE in IDR (converted if needed)
      * start_time: trial_end_date + 1 day
      * interval: 1 month
      * token: token_id (from charge response)